Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Suns vs. Clippers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Phoenix Suns are 7.5-point favorites heading into Game 1 of the opening round of the NBA Playoffs against the Los Angeles Clippers at Footprint Center on Sunday, starting at 8:00 PM ET on TNT and BSSC.
-The over/under is 225.5 for the matchup.
+The Phoenix Suns are 8.5-point favorites heading into Game 2 of the opening round of the NBA Playoffs against the Los Angeles Clippers at Footprint Center on Tuesday, starting at 10:00 PM ET on TNT, BSSC, and BSAZ.
+The Clippers lead the series 1-0.
+The point total in the matchup is set at 226.5.

 Suns vs. Clippers Odds & Info